snowdriftcoop/snowdrift/BUILD.md

 This will take a while!

-## Running the site
+## Running the site locally

 Run the site in development mode with

     ./build.sh

-This will automatically rebuild and rerun the site whenever it detects changes to the code.
+Then, you can access the site in your browser at <http://localhost:3000>

 To stop the site, type `quit` in the terminal, then press Enter.